Vidzhel/talks/distributed-system-essentials/slides/01-reducing-dependency/index.md

 ## How to decompose

-“There are many useful and revealing heuristics for defining the boundaries of service.
-Size is one of the least useful.” - Nick Tune
+> There are many useful and revealing heuristics for defining the boundaries of service.
+Size is one of the least useful.

+Nick Tune

 Notes:
 - cohesion as the guideline, not granularity, size